Drive sales on autopilot with ecommerce-focused features

 Omnisend’s abandoned cart workflows automatically email customers who leave items behind.
 Set the timing — for instance, one hour after abandonment, then 24 hours later if needed.

-Each recovered cart adds directly to your bottom line without spending more on ads.
+Each recovered cart directly adds to your bottom line without incurring additional ad costs.
 For dropshippers working with tight margins, every saved sale matters.

 Welcome series for new subscribers